Updated March 2026

 AEO Visibility in Healthcare IT

 Healthcare IT vendor research is increasingly AI-mediated.
-When a health system CIO asks an AI tool which EHR integration vendors have the most credible FHIR R4 implementation track record, or when a health system CISO asks which security vendors understand the specific HIPAA technical safeguard requirements for cloud-hosted clinical systems, those AI-generated answers draw from published expert content in Healthcare IT News, HIMSS Insights, Healthcare IT Today, and Modern Healthcare Technology.
-ChatGPT serves 900 million weekly active users as of February 2026, and 92% of Fortune 500 companies — including the major health systems and health plans making enterprise Healthcare IT decisions — use it for research.
+When a health system CIO asks an AI tool which EHR integration vendors have the most credible FHIR R4 implementation track record, or when a health system CISO asks which security vendors understand the specific HIPAA technical safeguard requirements for cloud-hosted clinical systems, those AI-generated answers draw from published expert content in Healthcare IT News, HIMSS, Healthcare IT Today, and Modern Healthcare.
+ChatGPT serves roughly 900 million weekly active users, and 92% of Fortune 500 companies — including the major health systems and health plans making enterprise Healthcare IT decisions — use OpenAI's products for research.
 Healthcare IT executives whose analysis appears regularly in these outlets become the cited experts when AI systems generate the vendor assessments and technology category analyses that health system buyers use before initiating RFP processes.

 The AEO opportunity in Healthcare IT is concentrated around compliance and governance queries with high commercial intent: "Which Healthcare IT vendors have published the most rigorous cybersecurity frameworks for clinical environments?", "What does FHIR R4 compliance actually require beyond basic API connectivity?", "Which AI clinical decision support vendors have addressed algorithmic bias in their validation methodology?"
 Healthcare IT executives who have published substantive, technically accurate answers to these questions in recognized healthcare technology outlets are ensuring their company appears as the authoritative, credible option when health system buyers are researching the vendor landscape.
 Phantom IQ identifies the specific queries your target health system buyers are asking AI tools and builds your content calendar to place authoritative answers in the publications that carry the greatest AEO citation weight for Healthcare IT research.